Skip to main content

 6 Credits | Main Campus | Washington, D.C.

-Earn a Nursing Assistant Certificate in Washington DC: Trinity's unique program offers college credit while preparing you for healthcare careers.
+Trinity's unique Certified Nursing Assistant program offers college credit that can be applied to an Associate's degree, while also preparing you for healthcare careers.

-Trinity Washington University offers the District’s only Nursing Assistant Certificate program in Washington DC that provides college credit while preparing students for healthcare careers.
-Our Certified Nursing Assistant (CNA) program develops essential patient care skills, creates pathways to further education, and prepares graduates for certification in a field with consistent employment demand.
-Nursing Assistants provide essential support, form meaningful connections with patients, and enjoy consistent job demand that will only increase as our population ages and requires more care.
+Trinity’s Certified Nursing Assistant (CNA) program is the only one in the District of Columbia that offers students the opportunity to earn college credit while preparing to enter the healthcare workforce as a CNA.
+Nursing Assistants, also called Nursing Aides, provide essential support, form meaningful connections with patients, and enjoy consistent job demand that will only increase as the population ages and requires more care.
 Becoming certified to work as a Nursing Assistant opens the door to a rewarding career in healthcare and can serve as an excellent foundation for future studies in other health professions.
+This program is offered in conjunction with the School of Professional and Graduate Studies at THEARC.

-Why Earn Your Nursing Assistant Certificate in Washington DC at Trinity
+Why Take the Certified Nursing Assistant Program in Washington DC at Trinity

 Unique College Credit Pathway

-Among colleges in D.C., Trinity Washington University provides the only Nursing Assistant Certificate program that awards college credits for CNA training.
-While other colleges in D.C. may offer healthcare certificates, Trinity’s unique approach allows students to simultaneously build professional credentials and academic progress.
+Among colleges in D.C., Trinity Washington University provides the only Certified Nursing Assistant program that awards college credits for CNA training.
 These transferable credits create a seamless pathway to Trinity’s Associate’s Degree in Health Services—a significant advantage for students planning continued education.

 Urban Healthcare Connections